Published Date: Apr 11th, 2025

-Work is set to start soon on the new RNLI lifeboat station in Anstruther.
-While there's no confirmed start date yet, preparatory work is ongoing and it’s hoped that work onsite will begin in the Spring.
+Work on the new RNLI lifeboat station in Anstruther will not begin until late summer now.
+While there's no confirmed start date yet, preparatory work is still ongoing.

 The boat hall in the current lifeboat station is too small for the new boat and it is not economically viable to expand on the current site.
 Following a consultation and planning process it was agreed in 2020 that the new shed would be built at the opposite side of the East Basin car park, and the old station would then be demolished to allow for car parking to be reinstated.